suyinwb/stock-analysis/README.md

 ```

-Which means it is only runs 2*3011 loops.
+Which means it is only runs **2*3011** loops.

 * **Changing the initial code base from**

 ```
-    'Initialize array of all tickers
     Dim tickers(12) As String
 ```

 to
 ```
-    'Initialize array of all tickers
     Dim tickers(11) As String
 ```

-By doing this, we decrease the size of the tickers() array to only what we need and it shows that both 2018 and 2017, runtime is around 0.223 which reduces by 0.03 seconds.
+By doing this, we decrease the size of the tickers() array to only what we need and it shows that both 2018 and 2017, runtime is around 0.223 which **reduces by 0.03 seconds**.

 The read the full code, see [Appendix](#appendix).